 My favorite is enjoying the relaxation of the Cinque Terre.
 I love the beaches, the incredible seafood, the fantastic scenery and hikes, and of course the local wine.
 Italy can be very intense with its culture, art, and history.
-So by the time we get to the Cinque Terra, everyone is looking for a break.
+So by the time we get to the Cinque Terre, everyone is looking for a break.
 Everyone is exhilarated, but tired.
 It's nice to take a vacation from our vacation.

 What makes a great group?

 You can tell at the very first meeting.
 During the introductions, there are usually a lot of "oohs and ahhs" about the trip.
 There's a lot of laughter and conversation, which is nice to see, since most of my new groups are meeting each other for the first time.
 They ask intriguing questions, and I can tell they are excited.
 The people who take our tours have a real curiosity about art, history, and food.
 It's thrilling to get them geared up for the next three weeks of travel in Europe.

 Is there any part of the Best of Europe tour that still gives you a "wow" feeling?

 When I take our groups to Venice, and we make our way through the winding streets to the Piazza San Marco, I just love watching the tour members' expressions.
 They always have open mouths, and they're saying, "This is so beautiful, so incredible!" when seeing the square and basilica in front of them.
 Their expressions give me goose bumps.

 You're a tour guide, so you're gone for a while each summer.
-How do you handle being away from your wife and three children?
+How do you handle being away from your family?